DNADNL/NetScript/README.md

 <h2>Important information</h2>
 To use NetScript, you need Cygwin installed into your computer with all the developer tools.
 A tutorial to install cygwin is available below.
-For the moment, this version doesn`t include DukTape, as there are some issues with it.
+This version includes the choice to compile NetSurf with or without DukTape, as there are some issues with it.

 <h2>How to use NetScript ?</h2>
 Here is the tutorial to make it work :